5 Facts Worth Knowing as You Consider Optician Training

-That's why the employment of opticians in the U.S. is projected to grow by 15 percent between 2016 and 2026.3 More and more opportunities are expected to open up within the offices of optometrists as well as in general and specialized retail stores that sell corrective eyewear.
+The Occupational Outlook Handbook says that employment of opticians in the U.S. is projected to grow by seven percent between 2018 and 2028.
+More and more opportunities are expected to open up within the offices of optometrists as well as in general and specialized retail stores that sell corrective eyewear.

 3. It Doesn't Take Very Long to Become an Optician

 Optician training tends to be relatively quick.
 In fact, most people in the field have earned an associate degree, certificate, or diploma that only took two years or less of school.
 Many programs can even be completed in less than one year.

 Just keep in mind that many states also require you to become licensed in order to engage in the dispensing of eyeglasses or contact lenses.
 In most cases, that means you simply need to pass certifying exams that are administered by the American Board of Opticianry and National Contact Lens Examiners.

 Once you're officially an optician, all kinds of possibilities open up.
 People in this field even have their own professional organization—the Opticians Association of America.